viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 }
 ```

-## Implementation
+# Implementability

+This proposal can be implemented as pure library extension, without any compiler magic support, in C++14.

 There is an implementation at https://github.com/viboes/std-make.

+# Open points

+The authors would like to have an answer to the following points if there is at all an interest in this proposal:

+* Is there an interest on the `make` functions?

+* Is there an interest on the `none` functions?

+* Should the customization be done with overloading or with traits?

+    The current proposal uses overloading as customization point.
+    The alternative is to use traits as e.g. the library Hana uses.

+    If overloading is preferred,

+    * should the customization function names be suffixed e.g. with  `_custom`?

+    * As `id` and `type` do the same, should the `type` be replaced by `id` or the opposite?

+* Should the namespace `meta` be used for the meta programming utilities `apply` and `type`?

+* Should the function object factories be part of the proposal?

+    The function objects `maker_tc`, `maker_mfc` and `maker_t` could be quite useful.

+    What should be the default for `maker`?

+* Should the function factories `make` and `none` be function objects?

+    N4381 proposes to use function objects as customized points, so that ADL is not involved.

+    This has the advantages to solve the function and the high order function at once.

+    The same technique is used a lot in other functional libraries as Range, Fit and Pure.

+* Is there an interest on the helper holder `_t`?

+    While not need absolutely, it helps to define the type constructors.

+* Is there an interest on the helper meta-functions `id`, `types`, `lift`, `lift_reverse` and `rebind`?

+    If yes, should them be part of a separated proposal?

+    There is much more on meta-programming utilities as show on the Meta library.

+* Should the customization of the standard classes `pair`, `tuple`,`optional`, `future`, `unique_ptr`, `shared_ptr` be part of this proposal?

 # Acknowledgements

 Many thanks to Agustín K-ballo Bergé from which I learn the trick to implement the different overloads.
-Scott Pager helped me to identify a minimal proposal, making optional
-the helper classes and of course the addition high order functional factory and
-the missing reference_wrapper<T> overload.
+Scott Pager helped me to identify a minimal proposal, making optional the helper classes and of course the addition high order functional factory and the missing reference_wrapper<T> overload.

-Thanks to Mike Spertus for its N4471 proposal that would even help to avoid the factories
-in the common cases.
+Thanks to Mike Spertus for its N4471 proposal that would even help to avoid the factories in the common cases.

 # References